Hospitality Management (BAS)

 (11 semester hours)

 All college level courses appearing on final transcript, not listed above to bring total semester hours to 120, including 33 hours of upper division credits.
 At least 9 more hours of upper division coursework will be required and more hours may be needed to bring the total upper division hours to a total of 33 hours.
-HMGT 371 Events Management (3 credits) and MANG 499 Internship (3-6 credit hours) are recommended.
+Please see advisor for recommendations.
+MANG 499 Internship (3 - 6 credit hours) is recommended.

 MATH 113College Algebra-GTMA11